typesupply/opentype-cookbook/readme.md

 - superscript, subscript
 - aalt
 - fun stuff
+-- swashes with collision detection
+-- line and boundary detection
 -- randomization (trigger, cycle, quantum)
--- swashes with collision detection
--- init, medi, fina without init, medi, fina
+-- random positioning
 -- roman numerals

 # Common Problems
+- did you forget a special character? you probably forgot a } ; or something like that.
 - all of the rule types in a lookup must be the same type
 - table overflow
-- bad feature and rule ordering can lead to needless complexity
 - features can't know if other features are active or not
 - complex contextual rules leading to slowness of overflow errors (limit the contexts to what is *likely* to happen, not *everything*)